dannyglin/Fundraiser-Goal-Tracker/README.md

 # Fundraiser-Goal-Tracker

-This Python script retrieves calculates finances for fundraisers
+This Python script calculates finances for fundraisers

 ## If you're not sure how to run it, feel free to watch the YouTube tutorial on it: